heba-alsayed-ahmad/Business-intellegence/chapter7.md

 > - *The rising growth of the Internet as a commercial platform, coupled with the ever reducing cost of storage, and growth of computational capabilities significantly accelerated the rate and scope of data collection.*
-> - *BI Vendors : A slew of vendors started selling a variety of solutions that could collect, collate and query and retrieve large volumes of data very efficiently.*
+> - **BI Vendors** :*A slew of vendors started selling a variety of solutions that could collect, collate and query and retrieve large volumes of data very efficiently.*
 > - *The 2000s: As organizations began to come to terms with the richness and volume of data that was available, sophisticated analytical techniques for forecasting and predictive modeling began to become feasible.*
+>
->- *The ecosystem started to see two very distinct phenomena.*
+> **The ecosystem started to see two very distinct phenomena.**
+>
-> -                 *The growth of specialized vendors who provided services in the area of statistical and mathematical modeling.*
+> 1.                 *The growth of specialized vendors who provided services in the area of statistical and mathematical modeling.*
-> -                 *The logical extension of the BI Vendors rebranding as “Analytics Solution Providers” by leveraging their data infrastructure and add value added features and services on top.*
+> 2.                *The logical extension of the BI Vendors rebranding as “Analytics Solution Providers” by leveraging their data infrastructure and add value added features and services on top.*

----
+> + *the term “Analytics” was defined and redefined frequently and usually to suit the convenience of the people spending the most money*